Baku City Executive Power

+History

+In 1870, the Baku City Duma was established.
+It functioned until 1917-18, and later the Baku Soviet, the Baku Public Security Committee, the Baku Council of Public Organizations, and the Baku City Public Self-Government were established in its place.

-During Soviet era the Executive Power of the Baku City was named the Executive Committee of the Baku City Workers' Deputies Council (in 1939–1977), then the Executive Committee of the Baku City National Deputies' Council (in 1977–1991).
+During Soviet era, the Executive Power of the Baku City was named the Executive Committee of the Baku City Workers' Deputies Council (in 1939–1977), then the Executive Committee of the Baku City Council of People's Deputies (in 1977–1991).
 Since 1991 it has been named the executive power of the Baku City.

+List

 Building

 The building of Baku City Executive Power was originally built as three-floor Baku City Duma and was influenced by layout of Hôtel de Ville.
 It has a spacious vestibule, wide corridors, marble principal staircase and sophisticated interiors.
 The second floor houses the state rooms and session hall.

 The red decorative bricks and colored marble for the construction were brought from Italy.
 Having posted a tower in the center of main front and uniting it organically with main part, Józef Gosławski provided brightness and entireness of the composition amid complex details and elements.
 The central part of the facade bears the seal of Baku, which incorporates three golden torches.
 The building was Gosławski's last work, he died in the year the building was finished.